T-Fermat integers: Introduction

 This observation motivated us to introduce the following two definitions.

-\begin{definition} For each positive integer $n,$ define the polynomial $T_n(x)$ as follows: where the numbers $1=d_1<d_2<\dots<d_k=n$ constitute all divisors of $n.$ \end{definition} \begin{definition} We say that a positive integer $n$ is weakly almost-prime, if $n|T_n(x)$ for all integers $x.$ If, in addition, $n$ is square-free, then we say that $n$ is almost-prime. \end{definition} Clearly, any prime is an almost-prime.
-Meanwhile, an easy check shows that number $4$ is weakly almost-prime, yet not a prime.
-Naturally, the following conjecture arises: \begin{conjecture} Are there any composite weakly almost- primes greater than four or any composite almost-primes ? \end{conjecture} In this paper we focus on almost-primes.
-Initially, we believed that no composite almost-prime exists and attempted to produce a proof along the following straightforward argument: pick any prime divisors $p$ and $q$ of an almost-prime number $n$ and show that $p-1$ and $q-1$ share the same divisors.
-In this regard, our claim turned to be true for specific divisors such as the powers of two and Fermat primes.
-Specifically, we managed to prove the following
+\begin{definition} For a positive integer $n$ we define the polynomial \end{definition} \begin{definition} A positive integer $n>1$ is called a \textbf{weakly T-Fermat integer} if for every integer $x$.
+If, in addition, $n$ is square-free, then $n$ is called a \textbf{T-Fermat integer}. \end{definition} Clearly, any prime is a T-Fermat integer.
+Meanwhile, an easy check shows that the number $4$ is a weakly T-Fermat integer, yet not a prime.
+This naturally leads to the following \begin{question} Are there any composite weakly T-Fermat integers greater than four?
+Are there any composite T-Fermat integers? \end{question} In this paper, we focus on T-Fermat integers.
+Initially, we believed that no composite T-Fermat integers existed, and we attempted to prove this using the following straightforward argument: pick any prime divisors $p$ and $q$ of a T-Fermat integer $n$ and show that $p-1$ and $q-1$ share the same divisors.
+This turns out to be true for certain special divisors, such as powers of two and Fermat primes.
+Specifically, we prove the following

-\begin{theorem} Let $n$ be an almost-prime number.
-Then \begin{enumerate} \item $\nu_2(p-1)$ is independent of the prime divisor $p$ of $n.$ \item If $r$ is a Fermat prime dividing $p-1$ for some prime divisor then $r|p-1$ for all prime divisors of $n.$ \end{enumerate} \end{theorem} For a general divisor, however, the situation quickly becomes challenging and leads to entangled conditions.
-Notably, the second statement of \ref{powerOf_two_and_Fermat} was manifested as a problem on the IMC \cite{IMC}.
+\begin{theorem} Let $n$ be a T-Fermat integer.
+Then \begin{enumerate} \item The value $\nu_2(p-1)$ is independent of the choice of prime divisor $p$ of $n.$ \item If a Fermat prime $r$ divides $p-1$ for some prime divisor $p$ of $n$, then $r|q-1$ for every prime divisor $q$ of $n.$ \end{enumerate} \end{theorem} For a general divisor, however, the situation becomes more delicate and leads to substantially more complicated conditions.
+The second assertion of Theorem \ref{powerOf_two_and_Fermat} was also posed as a problem at the 2024 International Mathematics Competition for University Students \cite{IMC}.

-The next crucial turnaround happened when we discovered that any almost-prime is forced to be a Carmichael number.
+The next crucial turning point came when we discovered that any composite T-Fermat integer must be a Carmichael number.